antosmamanktr/react-native-stonewall-grid/README.md

-# StonewallGrid
+# 🧱 StonewallGrid

-**StonewallGrid** is a flexible and performant masonry layout component for React Native.
-It automatically detects image fields, calculates their aspect ratio, and arranges them into visually balanced columns—just like Pinterest.
+**StonewallGrid** is a flexible and performant masonry-style layout component for React Native.
+It automatically detects image fields, calculates their aspect ratios, and arranges them into balanced columns — just like Pinterest.

+Built with TypeScript and supports local or remote images with minimal configuration.

+---

 ## ✨ Features

+- 📐 Automatically scales image height by aspect ratio
-- Supports remote and local images
+- 🖼️ Supports remote and local images (`require`, `uri`, or string URLs)
-- Automatically scales images to fit the column width
-- Flexible field detection (`imageFields` prop)
-- Adjustable spacing, number of columns, and item order
+- 🧠 Auto-detects fields via `imageFields` prop
+- 🔀 Optional order preservation
-- Reusable and customizable through `renderItem`
+- ⚙️ Fully customizable with your own `renderItem`
+- 📱 Responsive column layout based on screen width

+---

 ## 📦 Installation